A Technology Degree with a Professional Focus

 • methods to explain the business value of technology options.

-• how to leverage data to answer questions about your business and customers.
+• to leverage data to answer questions about your business and customers.

 • to use legacy and cloud environments to create more value for organizations.

 Each ITI course will help prepare you to make a meaningful contribution to your chosen specialty.
 We've designed the curriculum to provide you with the skills and knowledge to fill a variety of IT roles.
-Read more about the program's learning outcomes as well as enrollment and graduation data.
+Read more about the program's learning outcomes.

 Want to learn more about what is involved in IT infrastructure and operations before signing up for the ITI program?
 Consider INET 1001, Survey of Information Technology, for a comprehensive overview of networks, databases, servers, storage, project management, governance, compliance, monitoring, and more.